 Reinforcing elements for MSE and RSS systems should be installed in strict compliance with spacing and length requirements shown on the plans.
 Reinforcements should generally be placed perpendicular to the back of the facing panel.
 In specific situations, abutments and curved walls, for example, it may be permissible to skew the reinforcements from their design location in either the horizontal or vertical direction.
-In all cases, overlapping layers of reinforcements should be separated by a 75 mm minimum thickness of fill.
+In all cases, overlapping layers of reinforcements should be separated by a 75 mm (3-inch) minimum thickness of fill.

-Figure 80.
-Compaction equipment showing a) large equipment permitted away from face and b) lightweight equipment within 1 m of the face.
 Curved walls create special problems with MSE panel and reinforcement details.
 Different placement procedures are generally required for convex and concave curves.
 For reinforced fill systems with precast panels, joints will either be further closed or opened by normal facing movements depending on whether the curve is concave or convex.